do-know/Imager-Filter-Autocrop/README.md

 ### COMPATIBILITY

 The module should run fine on both Lunux and Windows platforms (under ActiveState Perl and Strawberry Perl) with Imager versions 0.91 and up.
+It could work on older versions too (from 0.48 and up), but that has not been tested.

 ### INSTALLATION